openedx-unsupported/devstack/README.rst

        make dev.pull

-3. (Optional) You have an option to use nfs on MacOS which will improve the performance significantly, to set it up ONLY ON MAC, do
+3. Optional: You have an option to use NFS on MacOS which may improve the performance significantly.
+To set it up ONLY ON MAC, do
     .. code:: sh

         make dev.nfs.setup